 - To transfer it to its proper place in the book (where the ballad occurs which it is intended to illustrate) and substitute a new frontispiece.

 The last named course would be a great sacrifice of the time and trouble which the picture cost, and it would be a pity to adopt it unless it is really necessary.

 I should be grateful to have your opinion, (tested by exhibiting the picture to any children you think fit) as to which of the courses is best.”

 In the Victorian age, spelling was different than it is nowadays.
 However, Lewis Carroll also had his own thoughts about what proper spelling should be.
-Therefore, in the original editions of the books you’ll see spelling that may appear to be incorrect.
+Therefore, in editions of the books based on his textual revisions from 1897, you’ll see spelling that may appear to be incorrect.